 Please click here for the lunch menu.

-Various clubs and societies hold meetings during the lunchtime break and the library is open on designated days.
+Various clubs and societies hold meetings during the lunchtime break, and the library is open on designated days.
 Students will be given the relevant information by the staff involved.
-For very wet days or cold days, we allocate students in specific rooms in the school.
+On very wet or cold days, we allocate students to specific rooms in the school.

 We have lockers available for all students.
-Students can find out their allocated locker and unique code from the school office.
-Students need to report immediately to the Admin Officer if they realise any damaged locker.
+Students can find out their assigned locker and unique code from the school office.
+Students need to report immediately to the Admin Officer if they realise any damaged lockers.

 Please clearly mark School uniform, PE kit, NLPS school bags, etc. with your child’s name.
 Students cannot bring expensive items to school.

 We do not permit our students to use their mobile phones and any other smart devices in school.
 Bringing these to school will result in confiscation and we will only hand them over to the parents.

 Please note that the school does not accept responsibility for any damage or loss to such items whilst in school.